 How to promote engagement and curiosity with your team

 Cost of disengaged employees

 Inquisitive employees are without a doubt the cornerstone of an innovative and productive company.
 According to a Gallup study, disengaged employees cost U.S. businesses between $450 billion to $550 billion in lost productivity per year.
 In a similar vein, a survey by the Harris Poll found that 88% of participants believed that curious people have a higher likelihood to bring ideas to fruition at work.

-However, only a measly 22% admitted to exercising curiosity at work while 60% blamed this on facing barriers to exercise curiosity at their workplace.
-These barriers include the top-down approach within organisations, lack of financial support to pursue new or uncertain ideas and limited time to think creatively as reasons.
+However, only a measly 22% admitted to exercising curiosity at work while 60% blamed this on facing barriers to exercising curiosity at their workplace.
+These barriers include the top-down approach within organizations, lack of financial support to pursue new or uncertain ideas, and limited time to think creatively as reasons.

 If you want your employees to ask more questions, the most straightforward thing to do is to tell them so.
 Not everyone is on the same playing field of confidence and openness, so give them a little encouragement to ask questions.
 However, make sure you follow up on that invitation by acknowledging the questions and giving them a sincere and thoughtful response.